JASON-B0URNE/Secret210Repo/tutorial.md

 In this code we linked the **fillInput** function to run whenever the page is loaded.
 This function retrieves the data stored in the local storage **JSON.parse(localStorage.getItem('database'))**, and then retrieves the <input> element by its name userInput **document.getElementsByName("userInput")**.
 If this element exists **element.length > 0**,then it will set its value attribute to whatever is stored in local storage **element[0].setAttribute("value", jsonObject.userInput)**.

 #### Conclusion
+We did it!
+We were able to utilize both HTML and JavaScript to store and retrieve information from the browser local storage.
+Remember that no sensitive information should be stored in this local database.
+It is meant to conviently store short term data that does not need to be stored on a server.
+Now that you understand the basics it is time for you to explore other implementations of JavaScript and the browser local storage.
+I reccomend using the resources at [w3schools.com](w3schools.com "w3schools").
+Specifically, [HTML Events](https://www.w3schools.com/jsref/dom_obj_event.asp "HTML Events"), [JavaScript Tutorials](https://www.w3schools.com/js/default.asp "JavaScript Tutorials"), [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp "Local Storage"), [JavaScript and HTML Elements](https://www.w3schools.com/jsref/dom_obj_all.asp "JavaScript and HTML Elements").